renatolipi/backend_experiment/README.md

  ## API Docs

   There is a specific document called API.md at `backend_experiment/docs/` where you can find all instructions to use the API.
-We included calls using `curl`, as example.
+We included calls using `curl` and Postman collections, as example.

   You can also paste the content of the file `backend_experiment/docs/api.swagger` into Swagger's online editor: `http://editor.swagger.io`, to read it pretty well formatted. **Remember:** although Swagger's online editor can generate the API client code, this `api.swagger` file was created intended to format API docs.
 I do not encourage you to use any auto generated code.